xang555/rate-banklao/README.md

 ### stb(success,error)

- return json object which it is money rate from ST bank (STB)
+ return  promise object which it is money rate from ST bank (STB)

 example result :